Jimmymonster/logo-gen_upgraded/README.md

 # About this project
 This project is about doing augmentation and save it to yolo and yolo-obb format for train yolo model.
 The concept is augment the target object and place it into background.
 Augmenter class handle the augmentation of target object and Backgrounder class handle the background generation.
 # How to use
+### Example Usage
+=== I will write this later ===
 ### Augmenter
-The Augmenter class contain target object dict which you can add dict during init class or just add it later.<br> Here the command to init class and handle the dict.
+The Augmenter class contain target object dict which you can add dict during init class or just add it later.<br> Here's the command to init class and handle the dict.
 ```
 # init augmenter
 augmenter = Augmenter()